 8. Don’t play with him when he is jumping

-As mentioned earlier, we have a habit to condoning our dogs jumping at people whenever we allow them to jump at us.
+As mentioned earlier, we have a habit of condoning our dogs jumping at people whenever we allow them to jump at us.
 You should deny him the excitement that comes with jumping by refusing to play with him.

 As a matter of fact, some dogs will jump at their owners to initiate play.
 We find it cute and play with our little puppies but believe me you don’t want to play with an adult dog.
 I keep playing with him just because he initiated it, you are going to have problems controlling his jumping.